The-Debarghya/The-Debarghya/README.md

 <h1> Hi there 👋🏻</h1>
-<p align="center">I'm an undergrad CSE grad from some college in Kolkata.</p>
+<p align="center">I'm a CSE graduate from some college in Kolkata.</p>

 <div align="center"><img src="https://komarev.com/ghpvc/?username=The-Debarghya"></div><br>

-- 🔭 I’m currently working under the Department of Telecom of Govt. of India.
+- 🔭 I’m currently working under the Department of Telecom of the Govt. of India.
 - 🌱 I’m currently learning SOC operations, intrusion detection using zeek, SIEM.
 - 👯 I’m looking to contribute to OSS.
 - 💬 Ask me about cybersecurity and devops stuff!